osallou/linuxintro/chapters/14_scripting.md

 break can be used to exit the loop

+## Read from file or stdin

+Example script:

+    #!/bin/bash

+    # read line by line until end of file
+    while read line
+    do
+    echo "$line"
+    # ${1:-/dev/stdin} means redirect content of $1 (first argument), else if there is no argument, read from stdin
+    done < "${1:-/dev/stdin}"

+Execute with argument (read the script ifself for example, or an other one)

+    $ bash /tmp/test.sh /tmp/test.sh
+    #!/bin/bash

+    while read line
+    do
+    echo "$line"
+    done < "${1:-/dev/stdin}"

+Execute, forwarding file content to script stdin

+    $ bash /tmp/test.sh < /tmp/test.sh
+    #!/bin/bash

+    while read line
+    do
+    echo "$line"
+    done < "${1:-/dev/stdin}"

+Execute with no argument, instead use piping to forward the ouput of previous command to the script input

+    $ cat /tmp/test.sh | bash /tmp/test.sh
+    #!/bin/bash

+    while read line
+    do
+    echo "$line"
+    done < "${1:-/dev/stdin}"

 ## Exit

 To stop a program before it reaches the end, just call exit with an error code (0 for success)